Social Work

 FAQs

-What is a Bachelor of Arts in Psychology with Social Work?
+What is the Bachelor of Arts in Psychology - Social Work Track?

 Through the disciplines of psychology and social work, the student gains a deep understanding of individuals and society and develops proficiency in employing research methods and applying evidence.
 This degree also incorporates multiple undergraduate social work courses as well as one graduate-level social work course which can be applied toward Sara Schenirer’s Master of Social Work.
 By beginning their Social Work journey at the undergraduate level, students enjoy access to outstanding professors in the field as well as significant savings of time and expense.